Roxy Laksa – From East Coast To Timbre+

 There will be two major changes coming up for Roxy Laksa.

-First, the stall will relocate from its present spot at East Coast Lagoon Food Village to Timbre+.
+First, the stall has relocated from its present spot at East Coast Lagoon Food Village to Timbre+.

 Secondly, Mike has officially passed the rope of cooking this iconic dish to local celebrity chef Willin Low of Wild Rocket fame.